-In order to develop convergence rates for RESIST in Algorithm \ref{gradient descent algorithm} under different classes of loss functions, we will need the following assumption on the boundedness of iterates. \begin{assum} The iterate sequence $\{\bw_i(t)\}_t$ at any node $i$ generated by RESIST in Algorithm \ref{gradient descent algorithm} stays uniformly bounded by some sufficiently large compact set $\cK_1$ for any given bounded initialization of RESIST where this compact set depends only on the initialization of RESIST. \end{assum} We emphasize that Assumption \ref{boundedassump} has been routinely used in the decentralized optimization literature \cite{nedic2009, duchi2012dual, jakovetic2014fast, sundhar2010distributed, xin2019frost}.
-Without this assumption, one can hardly derive and guarantee any convergence behavior with the presence of attack in the case of any of the iterates reaching infinity at any point.
-So, using it in a general decentralized framework with Man-in-the-middle attacks is very important.
-We also refer the reader to Section \ref{boundedexistencesec_0} in Appendix \ref{appendixC} with a type of Man-in-the-middle attack model where this Assumption \ref{boundedassump} will hold in some settings.
-However, proving iterate/gradient boundedness in a more general decentralized setting with Man-in-the-middle attacks is beyond the scope of current work and, therefore, is not pursued here.
-We now derive the convergence rates for RESIST under different classes of loss functions.
+In order to develop convergence rates for RESIST in Algorithm \ref{gradient descent algorithm} under different classes of loss functions, we will need the following assumption on the boundedness of iterates. \begin{assum} The iterate sequence $\{\bw_j(t)\}_t$ at any node $j$ generated by RESIST in Algorithm \ref{gradient descent algorithm} stays uniformly bounded by some sufficiently large compact set $\cK$ for any given bounded initialization of RESIST, where this compact set depends only on the initialization of RESIST. \end{assum} We emphasize that Assumption \ref{boundedassump} has been routinely used in the decentralized optimization literature~\citep{nedic2009, duchi2012dual, jakovetic2014fast, sundhar2010distributed, xin2019frost}.
+Without this assumption, it is difficult to derive or guarantee any convergence behavior in the presence of attacks, since convergence analysis breaks down if any iterate becomes unbounded at any point.
+Therefore, adopting this assumption in a general decentralized framework with MITM attacks is important.
+We also refer the reader to Sec.~\ref{boundedexistencesec_0} in Appendix~\ref{appendixC}, which discusses a class of MITM attack models under which Assumption~\ref{boundedassump} is satisfied in certain settings.
+However, proving iterate or gradient boundedness in a more general decentralized setting with MITM attacks is beyond the scope of the current work and is therefore not pursued here.